LHD, Meadville Lombard Theological School, 2015

 Gary Dorrien teaches social ethics, theology, and philosophy of religion as the Reinhold Niebuhr Professor of Social Ethics at Union Theological Seminary and Professor of Religion at Columbia University.
 He was previously the Parfet Distinguished Professor at Kalamazoo College, where he taught for 18 years and also served as Dean of Stetson Chapel and Director of the Liberal Arts Colloquium.

-Professor Dorrien is the author of 19 books and more than 300 articles that range across the fields of social ethics, philosophy, theology, political economics, social and political theory, religious history, cultural criticism, and intellectual history.
+Professor Dorrien is the author of 20 books and more than 300 articles that range across the fields of social ethics, philosophy, theology, political economics, social and political theory, religious history, cultural criticism, and intellectual history.
 Philosopher Cornel West describes him as “the preeminent social ethicist in North America today.”
 Philosopher Robert Neville calls him “the most rigorous theological historian of our time, moving from analyses of social context and personal struggles through the most abstruse theological and metaphysical issues.”
-Philosopher Frederick Ferré describes him as “a superstar interpreter of modern religious thought.”
 Dorrien told an interviewer in 2016: “I am a jock who began as a solidarity activist, became an Episcopal cleric at thirty, became an academic at thirty-five, and never quite settled on a field, so now I explore the intersections of too many fields.”

 In 2017 Dorrien won the Grawemeyer Award for his book The New Abolition: W. E. B. Du Bois and the Black Social Gospel.
-The citation quoted social ethicist Emilie Townes, “This is classic Dorrien—beautifully written, cogent, and moving.
-Dorrien is ever the careful historian, ethicist, and astute cultural critic,” and theologian William Stacy Johnson, “This is a magisterial treatment of a neglected stream of American religious history presented by one of this generation’s premier interpreters of modern religious thought operating at the top of his game.”
+The citation quoted theologian William Stacy Johnson: “This is a magisterial treatment of a neglected stream of American religious history presented by one of this generation’s premier interpreters of modern religious thought operating at the top of his game.”

 In 2010 Dorrien won the Choice Award for his book Social Ethics in the Making, which Choice described as “simply the definitive history of Christian social ethics in the USA…masterful, careful, and encyclopedic.”
 The Christian Century characterized it as “magnificent, sprawling, monumental, captivating, expertly written, and exhaustively researched.
 Social Ethics in the Making will soon be recognized as a classic.”

-Dorrien has focused on economic democracy and social justice politics, post-Kantian philosophy, and modern theology throughout his career.
+Dorrien has written about economic democracy and social justice politics, post-Kantian philosophy, and modern theology throughout his career.
 His early books on these subjects include Reconstructing the Common Good (1990), The Neoconservative Mind: Politics, Culture, and the War of Ideology (1992), Soul in Society: The Making and Renewal of Social Christianity (1995), The Word as True Myth (1997), and The Barthian Revolt in Modern Theology (2000).

 Three of Dorrien’s books on social justice topics derive from his lecturing at universities, conferences, civic groups, and religious communities.
 Imperial Designs (2004) grew out of his extensive speaking against the U.S.’s invasion and occupation of Iraq.
 Economy, Difference, Empire: Social Ethics for Social Justice (2010) features his lectures on economic democracy, racial and gender justice, and anti-imperial politics.
 The Obama Question: A Progressive Perspective (2012) draws upon lectures he delivered during President Obama’s first term.